-The previous battle in the British Battles series is the Siege of Basing House
+The previous battle in the British Battles series is the Battle of Worcester

-The next battle in the War of the Spanish Succession is the Battle of Ramilles
+The next battle in the War of the Spanish Succession is the Battle of Ramillies

 War: Spanish Succession

 Date of the Battle of Blenheim: 2nd August 1704 (Old Style) (13th August 1704 New Style).
 The dates in this page are given in the Old Style.
 To translate to the New Style add 11 days

 Place of the Battle of Blenheim: On the Danube in Southern Germany.